 Consumer Price Index

-Breaking: US headline CPI rose by 2.7% YoY in June
+Breaking: US CPI rose 2.7% YoY in December

-The United States had an annual inflation rate of 2.7% in June when tracked by the Consumer Price Index (CPI), an increase from 2.4% in May, as revealed by the US Bureau of Labor Statistics (BLS) on Tuesday.
-This figure matched the market forecast.
+The United States had an annual inflation rate of 2.7% in December when tracked by the Consumer Price Index (CPI), matching November’s increase, as revealed by the US BLS on Tuesday.
+This figures matched the market forecast.

 What is the US CPI?